Estevenson1994/Clothes-Store/README.md

 Found in [lib/cart_item.rb](https://github.com/Estevenson1994/Clothes-Store/blob/master/lib/cart_item.rb)

 This object has been written as a Struct.
-This was chosen as the cart item is only a tempory object used to keep track of what the user is intending to buy.
-Therefore, I decided a class was not needed.
+This was chosen because the cart item is only a tempory object used to keep track of what the user is intending to buy.
+Therefore, I decided a class was not needed, and this approach would be more efficient.
 A struct also takes up less memory than a regular object, therefore more of these can be stored in the session, enabling the user to add more items to their basket.

 #### This class has the following attributes: